philjhowson/cell2cell/README.md

 is important because it means that making customer care calls to clients who are considered higher risk for churn should reduce the number of customers who churn.

-Additional, I find that there is a huge spike in churners at 11 months and this steadily declines.
+Additionally, I find that there is a huge spike in churners at 11 months and this steadily declines.
 This tells us that the longer the client has the service, the less likely they are to churn.
 It would also be valuable to take time to analyze what factors within the first year and especially around month 11 cause people